-Ruby moulded her learning according to the Creating A Students program that Ellie utilized, which included changing her classroom structure and seating, the way she asked questions, and her assessment planning process.
+Ruby molded her learning according to the STAR program that Ellie utilised, which included changing her classroom structure and seating, the way she asked questions, and her assessment planning process.

 For Ellie, though, the main focus was providing the perfect environment for Ruby to feel supported, cared for, and comfortable.